Custom Credential Attributes

 • {{custom.instructor}} → replaced with the instructor's name (e.g., "Dr. Smith")

-• If a certificate has no value for a token, the token is replaced with an empty string (blank space)
+• If a credential has no value for a token, the token is replaced with an empty string (blank space)

 Part 4: Custom Attributes on the Public Verify Page

-When someone looks up a certificate on your public verify page, an Additional Details section appears below the standard certificate information — but only if the certificate has custom attribute values and your organization is on the Pro plan.
+When someone looks up a credential on your public verify page, an Additional Details section appears below the standard credential information — but only if the credential has custom attribute values and your organization is on the Pro plan.

 Example of what visitors see: